solvdinc/devlaba01/homeworks/ilya-ischenko/02-git/README.md

 ## Frontend Developer

 My name is Ilya, I am 20 years old studend of State University of Telecommunications in Kyiv.
+I've been studying frontend development for a year, I like make layouts with interest design, animations and logic.

 ---------------------